Who runs Animal Services and what do they do?

 My pet is sick or injured and I don’t know what to do?

 Contact your regular veterinarian during regular office hours or call the 24-hour Animal Emergency Services (424-1277) for directions and information.

 I want to have my sick, injured, or elderly pet euthanized but cannot afford the veterinarian, what can I do?

-If your pet is suffering from health- or age-related issues warranting euthanasia, please contact your veterinarian.
-If you cannot afford the office visit and euthanasia fees, certified Animal Services personnel may perform this service, as staffing and operational needs allow.
-Please be advised that you will not be able to be present with your pet during euthanasia.
+If your pet is suffering from medical or age-related issues warranting euthanasia, please contact your veterinarian.
+If you cannot afford the office visit and euthanasia fees, contact Rochester Hope For Pets to inquire about financial assistance.
+If no such assistance is available, certified Animal Services personnel may perform this service, as staffing and operational needs allow.
+Please be advised that you may not be able to be present with your pet during euthanasia.
 Please call (585) 428-7274 to make an appointment.

 I suspect that an animal is being abused, what should I do?

 Call 911 or the Humane Society’s anonymous animal cruelty hotline (223-6500).

 Where does funding come from for Animal Services operation?

 Animal Services has a distinct Special Fund separate from the City's General Fund.
 The Animal Services Fund is comprised of revenue collected from Animal Services Center fees, animal control fines, and dog license fees.
 Such revenue covers only a fraction of the operating expenses involved in running and staffing the animal shelter, field services, and veterinary activities.
 Therefore, the City's General Fund contributes a significant portion of the annual operating budget for Animal Services.